AidanFLG/AidanFLG.github.io/README.md

 ### Jordan Silver
 ### Thomas Kim

 we have been dealing with problems within the group so we now have two different sets of code.
 The DNA project which is the one we originally started, and the app development project.
-The DNA project includes all members while the app project doesn't include Thomas Kim
+The DNA project includes all members while the app project doesn't include Thomas Kim.

 To start the DNA program, click this link:
 [DNA Blockly](https://AidanFLG.github.io/DNA-Blockly/)